jbrea/MLPGradientFlow.jl/README.md

 Activation functions can be e.g. `relu`, `sigmoid` ( $1/(1 + \exp(-x))$ ), `sigmoid2` ( $erf(x/\sqrt{2})$ ), `tanh`, `softplus`, `gelu`, `g` (`g(x) = sigmoid(4x) + softplus(x)`), or `softmax` (in the output layer).

+For more details see [MLPGradientFlow: going with the flow of multilayer perceptrons (and finding minima fast and accurately)](https://arxiv.org/abs/2301.10638).

 ## Installation

 ### From Julia